 One of the first things a new director should do is examine the Information Technology (IT) environment in your library.
-Here are some sample questions you should ask, to get a basic understanding of that environment
+Here are some sample questions you should ask, to get a basic understanding of that environment:

 - Who is in charge of the technology?
 Is it you or someone else?
 That "someone else" could be your city's or county's IT Department.
 These might seem like easy questions, but might not be so easy when you dig into the details. - 2.
-What is the budget for the technology?
-Do you control those funds, or again, is it some other entity making those purchasing decisions? - 3.
+What is the budget for technology?
+Do you control those funds, or again, is it some other entity making purchasing decisions? - 3.
 How about daily/weekly maintenance?
 Do you have a dedicated staff member for those tasks, or is it outsourced to someone else? - 4.
 What is your Integrated Library System (ILS)?
 If your catalog is online what is the name of the software that runs it? - 5.
 What about a website?
 Do you have one?
 Who runs it, where is it hosted, who maintains it?
-Do you or does a library staff member have access to update that web site? - 6.
-When was last time a technology inventory was taken?
+Do you or does a library staff member have access to update that website? - 6.
+When was the last time a technology inventory was taken?
 How many public access computers (PACs) do you have?
 How many staff computers do you have?
-What software is loaded on all of these computers?
-What is the age of these computers? - 7.
-Extra credit questions: What does you your library's network look like?
-Is it speedy, or does it feel like slogging through mud when you access the Internet?
+What software is loaded on these computers?
+How old are these computers? - 7.
+Extra credit questions: What does your library's network look like?
+Is it speedy or does it feel like slogging through mud when you access the Internet?
 When was the last time someone assessed the state of your network?
-Does your library have wifi, and does that system provide statistics for how many patrons are connecting?
+Does your library have WiFi, and does that system provide statistics for how many patrons are connecting?